vdct/ProjetDuMois/docs/DEVELOP.md

 - `info.json` : project metadata
 - `howto.md`: description of tasks to be performed in Markdown format (use title levels >= 3)
 - `contribs.sql` : SQL script containing UPDATE request on `pdm_changes` table, to set contribution classes to certain type of OSM changes and associate points
+- `extract.sh` : Optional script that produces a csv export to be available for download on the web interface.

 The properties in `info.json` are as follows: